AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 LLM Fine-Tuning with SFT and DPO
 =================================

-In this tutorial we cover two widely used LLM fine-tuning algorithms: Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO).
+In this tutorial we cover two widely used LLM fine-tuning algorithms: **Supervised Fine-Tuning (SFT)** and **Direct Preference Optimization (DPO)**.
 We show how to run each in the AgileRL framework, compare training curves, and examine qualitative outputs.

-Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) are two widely used LLM fine-tuning algorithms.
-SFT is a simple algorithm that fine-tunes an LLM on a dataset of human-generated examples, while DPO is a more advanced algorithm that fine-tunes an LLM on a dataset of human preferences.
+**SFT** is a simple algorithm that fine-tunes an LLM on a dataset of human-generated examples, while **DPO** is a more advanced algorithm that fine-tunes an LLM on a dataset of human preferences.

 SFT, also known as instruction tuning, uses a supervised learning approach to fine-tune the LLM.
 It calculates a simple cross-entropy loss between the model's output logits for each token and the target token from the dataset.

 DPO, on the other hand, constructs an implicit reward function by comparing the model's output logits for each token with "chosen" and "rejected" tokens from the set of preference data.
 The objective is to maximize the output logits similarity to the chosen tokens and minimize similarity to the rejected tokens.
-To prevent "reward hacking" leading to nonsensical outputs, an additional KL-divergence term (controlled by a \beta parameter) is added to the loss function to limit divergence from the base model.
+To prevent **reward hacking** leading to nonsensical outputs, an additional **KL-divergence** term (controlled by a :math:`\beta` parameter) is added to the loss function to limit divergence from the base model.
-Additionally, we implement a negative log-likelihood (NLL) term to weight the model towards maximizing the likelihood of the chosen response, rather than simply maximizing the marginal reward, as proposed here (https://arxiv.org/pdf/2404.19733).
+Additionally, we implement a **negative log-likelihood (NLL)** term to weight the model towards maximizing the likelihood of the chosen response, rather than simply maximizing the marginal reward, as proposed `here <https://arxiv.org/pdf/2404.19733>`_.
-The NLL term is controlled by a \alpha parameter, and is set to 1.0 by default.
+The **NLL** term is controlled by a :math:`\alpha` parameter, and is set to 1.0 by default.
 The NLL term has been shown to be crucial to DPO performance by preventing a common failure mode of the likelihoods of both rejected and chosen responses decreasing.

-Both methods make use of Low Rank Adaptation (LoRA) to fine-tune the LLM, a technique that allows for fine-tuning the LLM with a small number of parameters.
+Both methods make use of **Low Rank Adaptation (LoRA)** to fine-tune the LLM, a technique that allows for fine-tuning the LLM with a small number of parameters.
-Recent work has shown this to be just as effective as full fine-tuning (in which every parameter of the base model is updated), but much more compute efficient (https://thinkingmachines.ai/blog/lora/).
+Recent work has shown this to be just as effective as full fine-tuning (in which every parameter of the base model is updated), but much more compute efficient (`link <https://thinkingmachines.ai/blog/lora/>`_).

 In this tutorial, we show how to run each of the algorithms in the AgileRL framework using an open source model and dataset.